I often get asked how important is it for broadcasters to have a strong social media presence.

 - Use Instagram stories

-- Engage: this means replying and interacting with your followers and also following and supporting the people you follow with likes and comments.
+- Engage: this means replying and interacting with your followers and following and supporting the people you follow with likes and comments.